Photo: James E. Meacham (Cropped from original)

 • Trained volunteers extend reach and impact (15,443 volunteer hours in 2025).

-In May of this year, Lane County voters will have the option to strengthen and expand upon the progress made since passage of the 2021 Local Option Tax Levy.
-Passage of measure 20-380 would allow Lane County Extension to continue and expand present programming while increasing program access to additional rural areas.
+Passage of measure 20-380 will allow Lane County Extension to continue and expand present programming while increasing program access to additional rural areas.

-The proposed levy would provide 5 years of funding for Extension programs in Lane County.
-The proposed tax rate is 5.0 cents per $1,000 assessed value.
+The proposed levy will provide 5 years of funding for Extension programs in Lane County at tax rate of 5.0 cents per $1,000 assessed value.
 A property assessed at $243,405 would pay $12.17 per year.

 • Expand 4-H and other youth programming opportunities to all communities.